Dividends- Meaning and Its Types | Overview

-The dividend is a reward that is distributed from the amount accumulated by virtue of the earnings of the company.
+This article discusses the meaning and types of dividends.
+A reward that is distributed from the amount accumulated by virtue of the earnings of the company is termed as the dividend.
 This reward is distributed amongst the shareholders of the company.
 The power to decide and manage the distribution of the dividends is vested with the Board of Directors of the Company.

 A token reward that is given to the shareholders of a company is known as the dividend.
 The dividends are paid only to the shareholders because they had invested their capital in the company.
 The profit is used to distribute dividends.
 The company keeps the major chunk of the profit with itself under the title of retained earnings so that the ongoing, as well as the future business activities of the company, can be carried on easily.

 The companies that are large, established and are able to make huge profits are the best payers of the dividend.
-Such companies are famous for making regular payments of dividend as they aim to maximise the wealth of the shareholders in many ways along with the normal growth.
+Such companies are famous for making regular payments of dividends as they aim to maximize the wealth of the shareholders in many ways along with the normal growth.

 Further, there are other companies that are high growth in nature such as the biotech sector or technology sector along with the startups are not excepted to pay dividends on a regular basis.
 This is so because they might have an insufficiency of the fund on account of being at the nascent stage and investing a huge chunk of money in the operational activities, business expansion, research and development and so on.

-There are various types of dividend.
+There are various types of dividends.
 Some of them are as follows:

 - Scrip Dividend: sometimes a company is not in the condition to issue dividends in the near future, so it comes to the conclusion of issuing scrip dividends.
 These dividends are typically promissory notes that are issued to shareholders to be paid on a later date.
 Such a dividend makes a note payable.